berghetti/blog-src/blog/content/posts/restrict_keyword/index.md

 ```

 Veja um exemplo do código gerado para as funções `f` e `g` acima.
-A unica diferença entre elas é a assinatura da função.
+A única diferença entre as funções é a assinatura.

 ```asm
 f: